urbanopt/urbanopt.github.io/installation/mac.md

 # Mac Installation Instructions

-As of version 0.3.1, an URBANopt<sup>&trade;</sup> installer (Mac OSX >= 10.12) is available to install the URBANopt CLI, Ruby, and OpenStudio SDK at the same time.
+An URBANopt<sup>&trade;</sup> installer (Mac OSX >= 10.12) is available to install the URBANopt CLI, Ruby, and OpenStudio SDK at the same time.
 If you'd rather install the dependencies manually, view the [manual install](#manual-install) section below.

 For CLI usage examples, see our [Getting Started page](../getting_started/getting_started.md)